SK-Edwards/Weather-Dashboard/README.md

 # Description

-This was an assignment from my coding bootcamp, which.
+This was an assignment from my coding bootcamp,

 The requirements: